Books, Bikes, Islands

 Bikes

-Each year, until Lock Down, I planned and we followed at least one long cycle ride.
-We have ridden three Spanish Caminos, Eurovelo 6 from the Atlantic to Serbia and multi-jurisdictional routes in Mitteleuropa and in South East Asia.
-I have cycled much of the length of Central America.
+I cycled much of the length of Central America.
 In 2014 we joined Tour d’Afrique (TDA), riding through Sudan, Ethiopia & Kenya.
 Shortly after crossing the border into Tanzania, I was hit by a truck.
 Concussed, I had to retire from the Tour.
-In 2016 I completed TDA, biking on from Tanzania into Malawi.
+In 2017 I completed TDA, biking on from Tanzania into Malawi.
 Anne joined me in Zambia.
 We rode on together through Botswana, Namibia & South Africa, reaching Cape Town.

 I am actively involved in the interest group, Cycle4Jersey, raising awareness of the benefits of cycling; pressuring local politicians and administrators to adopt sustainable transport, encouraging the use of bikes and buses, and cutting Jersey’s over-dependence on the motor vehicle, unnecessary and inappropriate in our beautiful Island.